DavidLewinski/MyShell/manual/readme.md

     pause   - This command will make the shell cease all functioning until the user interrupts the sleep mode with a enter key interrupt.

+    mkdir   - This command is used to create a directory in your current working directory.
+              To do so you need to provide a name for the directory you wish to create.

     quit    - This command will quit the shell environment and end the process.

+Batchfile             - To run this you will have to be in the bin directory and run
+                        the shell along with the batchfile like so, "./myshell batchfile.txt" this will run all the command that are in the file and execute them in the shell.
+Each command will be displayed with a "-<command>-" to show the user what command is being run.

+I/O Redirection       - My shell somewhat supports this feature however, the prompt
+                        would commonly break and sometimes the output ends up jumbled as a result.
+The commands still work and function as they should however the outputted result will be slightly messy.
+The way to actually run this I/O redirection is by simply running the following command, "./myshell > output.txt".
+If done so you can run commands by inputting them into the empty prompt.
+You can also run a inputs file that executes the commands in the shell.
+To do so you can type "./myshell < input.txt" this works properally.
+And lastly you can also redirect the inputs file to run and write the outputs from the input file into the output file.
+To do so you can write "./myshell < input.txt > output.txt".

+Background Execution  - The user can run a background command by simply writing any command
+                        they want with a "&" at the end of the input.
+Typing quit will exit the background execution.

+Name: Dawid Lewinski
+Student Number: 20466172
+I, Dawid Lewinski, acknowledge all of DCU's Academic Integrity Policies.